Homemade Face Toner Recipe

-There are so many out there, how on earth do you know what’s going to work for your skin type or your budget?
-Do you really need one?
+There are so many out there, how on earth do you know which face toner is going to work for your skin type or your budget and do you really need one?
 What are they actually for?
 Do they work?

 I’m not selling you anything so don’t run away.
 This toner is health and budget-friendly and you’ve probably heard of it before.
 The best part is you can make it in your kitchen!